 Portland, Oregon, known to many beer geeks simply as “Beervana” A journey to this beer-centric city has been on my beer bucket list for years.
 This summer’s beercation blog series, “Namaste For A Beer,” is all about learning about the craft beer culture that has been alive and well in Oregon for decades.
 My travels will lead me on a pilgrimage of sorts to Portland, the craft beer crown jewel of the Pacific Northwest.
 My beercation purpose is threefold: to meet great people, drink great beer, and understand what the Oregon craft beer culture is all about.
 For this purpose, my route will lead me through Tillamook, Newport, Corvallis, Eugene, Bend, Hood River, and finally, Portland.

 I have been hearing about Bend’s embarrassment of craft beer riches for years.
 A town roughly the size of Bloomington, MN, that has over 20 breweries is definitely intriguing.
 Beer powerhouses like 10 Barrel and Deschutes started in Bend and put them on the craft beer radar.
 As the years passed on, more craft breweries have popped up in Bend and I definitely have my work cut out for me.
+The pace and frequency of my beer visits are about to pick up.
+My previous adventure in Eugene will seem like small potatoes compared to what Bend has in store.
 Luckily, I am spending 3 nights there so I should be able to see the best Bend has to offer.